 To use FoneGeek iOS system recovery to fix this control center issue, follow these simple steps;

-Step 2: Connect the device to the computer using USB cables and then follow the on-screen instructions to put the device in DFU/recovery mode.
+Step 2: Follow the on-screen instructions to put the device in DFU/recovery mode.
 The program will detect it and offer a firmware suitable for the device.
-Click on “Start” to download the firmware.
+Click on "Download" to download the firmware.

 Step 3: When the firmware download is complete, the device will begin repairing the device.
 Keep the device connected to the computer until the process is complete.

 The device restart when the process is complete and the problem should be fixed.

 If the control center is not working on the lock screen only, you need to check if you have enabled Control center on lock screen.
 Here's how;

 Run Settings and then click on "Touch ID & Passcode".
 Enter your passcode.